Reviews You Can Rely On

 Who this is best for: The Patagonia R1 Air Hoody is an excellent addition to a cold-weather layering system.
 It is a breathable fleece jacket that works well during aerobic activities like climbing, hiking, or ski touring.
 Breathable is the keyword here, and if you're constantly on the move and looking for a lightweight layer that won't overheat, this one's for you.

 Why we love it: The R1 Air works well when you're layering for a cold start.
 This hoody has a fantastic warmth-to-weight ratio and packs down small, making it easy to stash in your bag when it's time to shed.
-The recycled polyester fabric feels soft and moves moisture effectively if you start to sweat in the meantime.
-One of our testers explained, “I love the highly breathable design, which is ideal for active adventure.
+The recycled polyester fabric feels soft and moves moisture effectively when you start to sweat.
+One of our testers said, “I love the highly breathable design, which is ideal for active adventure.
 It's my go-to for heavy exertion during outdoor adventures.”

 While no jacket is perfect, the Patagonia R1 Air comes pretty close.
 It's the perfect warmth and weight to wear almost every day, whether on its own or under a heavier layer.
-It is still one of my most reached-for jackets.
+It is one of our most reached-for fleeces.

 Should you buy it?
+If you love the plush feeling of a warm and cozy sweatshirt, this is that on steroids.
 If you're not the type to have a lot of downtime when you head outdoors, the Kyanite Hoody might be a bit too warm, and doesn't have the same level of breathability as some lighter-weight options.
-It isn't my first choice for hard-charging pursuits.
-On the flip side, it lacks thumb loops, and the main zipper is a weak point in a stiff breeze, but that doesn't outweigh the higher overall warmth rating of the material.
-Lastly, the cost of the Kyanite might make you hesitate; I won't deny that this jacket is pricey.
-Still, its cool-weather performance is unmatched, and when temperatures drop, this is the fleece I reach for.
+It isn't our first choice for hard-charging pursuits.
+The main zipper is a weak point in a stiff breeze, but that doesn't outweigh the higher overall warmth rating of the material.
+Lastly, we can't deny that this high-performing jacket is pricey; however, when the temperatures drop, it is the fleece we find ourselves reaching for the most.

-Why we love it: Similar to the women's version, the special part about this hoody is the fabric.
+Why we love it: The special part about this hoody is the fabric.
 It has a super soft feel, a relaxed fit, and offers a near-perfect balance of warmth and breathability.
-I really appreciate the stretch fabric and felt that the jacket moved easily with my body.
+We really appreciate the stretch fabric and felt that the jacket moved easily with us.
 One tester said, “I love the feeling of the material against the skin.
 It's breathable yet still warm.
 I could wear this all day, whether I'm out on the trail or just lounging at home.”

 Should you buy it?
-The Kyanite does have some drawbacks.
-It pills a bit after just a couple of weeks of wear, which is disappointing to see in such a pricey product.
-The fit is a little on the baggy side for my preference, and while it has two hand pockets, I missed having chest pocket storage.
-The mid-weight fabric is a bit too warm for high-output activities, but for a warm fleece that feels great and looks good whether you're out in nature or downtown, the Kyanite is one of my top picks.
+For a warm fleece that feels great and looks good whether you're out in nature or downtown, the Arc'teryx Kyanite is one of our aboslute favorites.
+However, it does have some drawbacks.
+It pills slightly after just a couple of weeks of wear, which is disappointing to see in such a pricey product.
+The fit is a little on the baggy side on our male tester, and while it has two zippered hand pockets, he missed having chest pocket storage.
+The mid-weight fabric is also a bit too warm for high-output activities, but if you're looking for a cozy-sweatshirt like fleece, this is it.

 With the Arc'teryx Kyanite, you don't have to sacrifice style or function; it has best-in-class performance in both domains, but it also comes with a best-in-class price tag.

 Who this is best for: The Patagonia R1 Air Hoody is perfect for women who move fast and want a fleece that can keep up.
 If you're into activities like trail running, climbing, or hiking in chilly conditions, the R1 hoody is light, breathable, and layerable.
+The updated design features a more spacious fit through the length of the torso and arms, while the redesigned chest pocket is much larger and more functional.
 Just keep in mind it's designed for motion, not standing still in cold weather.

 Why we love it: This fleece balances warmth and breathability really well for how lightweight it is.
 It packs down easily, feels soft against the skin, and doesn't get in your way when you're on the move.
 One tester shared, “I love how it keeps me warm while I'm active, and yet I never feel sweaty or restricted.
 It's a great performance layer.”
-The fitted hood offers added warmth when I need it, and the quick-dry fabric works well to wick moisture away from the skin.
-It also resists outside moisture if you get caught in a slight drizzle; however, it is far from waterproof, and if you know you'll encounter precipitation, you'll want to throw on a legit rainjacket.
+The fitted hood offers added warmth when you need it, and the quick-dry fabric works well to wick moisture away from the skin.
+It also resists some outside moisture if you get caught in a light drizzle (though it's far from waterproof).

 Who this is best for: The The North Face Canyonlands Hoodie is a great pick for anyone looking for a comfortable and versatile fleece that won't break the bank.
-It is supremely comfortable and is one of the warmer options I tested.
-If you need a midweight layer that works just as well on the trail as it does at the café, this hoodie's relaxed fit yet clean aesthetic makes it easy to wear in all kinds of settings, furthering its weartime and increasing the value.
+It is supremely comfortable and is one of the warmer options.
+If you need a midweight layer that works just as well on the trail as it does at the café, this hoodie's relaxed fit yet clean aesthetic makes it easy to wear in all kinds of settings, furthering its wear time and increasing the value.

 Why we love it: This fleece scored high in our heat retention test; the material is thick, warm, and soft.
-While a smooth exterior gives the jacket more of a polished look, the interior has a cozy feel.
+While a smooth exterior gives the jacket more of a polished sweatshirt-style aesthetic, the interior has a cozy feel.
 One reviewer explained, “I appreciate the soft, next-to-skin feel of the brushed fleece interior, and found the relaxed fit comfy enough for any activity.
-I've worn it hiking, around town, and even to a dinner party — it's just that adaptable.”
+I've worn it hiking, around town, and to dinner parties — it's just that adaptable.”

 Should you buy it?
 The perfect fit is highly dependent on body shape and style preferences.
-On me, the Canyonlands has a looser fit, which caused bunching around my wrists and made sizing a little tricky.
+On our tester, the Canyonlands has a looser fit, which caused bunching around the wrists and made sizing a little tricky.
 If you prefer a trimmer profile, you'll want to check out other options.
-It's also a bit heavier, so it isn't the best choice for an ultralight kit.
+It's also a bit heavier, so it isn't the best choice for ultralight forays into the mountains.
 Still, for the price, the Canyonlands delivers impressive warmth and versatility, making it one of the best values among midweight fleeces.

 The North Face Canyonlands Hoodie has a roomy cut and relatively thick material that makes this jacket warmer than average.
 Plus, it is a steal when compared with the cost of other fleece layers.